Trick Williams: Training and early years (2018–2021)

-When he realized his football career was going nowhere, he made a last ditch attempt by sending a tape to WWE in order to make the XFL, a quickly defunct football league also ran by Vince McMahon.
-While he didn't make the XFL, WWE reached out to him via e-mail to encourage him to try out wrestling.

-He moved in with his uncle to train and perform for Combat Zone Wrestling (CZW) in Philadelphia.
-He worked as a fitness coach for Orangetheory Fitness by day and attended wrestling school at night.
-To honor his uncle and black roots, he created a Dolemite-inspired character named after his uncle's nickname "Sweet Daddy Trick" and even created a short film to develop his new persona.
-When the COVID pandemic hit, he decided to move out of his elderly uncle's house and relocated to Los Angeles, where he worked odd jobs while trying to make it as an actor.
-While there, he trained and performed at KnokX Pro Wrestling Academy, until he was signed by WWE.
+After being cut from the mini-camp, Belton sent a tape to WWE in an attempt to enter the XFL, a quickly defunct football league also ran by Vince McMahon.
+While he was unsuccessful, WWE reached out to him via email to encourage him to try out wrestling.
+He participated in a WWE tryout in December 2018.
+He moved in with his uncle to train and perform for Combat Zone Wrestling (CZW) in Philadelphia, working as a fitness coach for Orangetheory Fitness by day and attending wrestling school at night.
+To honor his uncle and black roots, Belton created a Dolemite-inspired character named after his uncle's nickname, "Sweet Daddy Trick", and a short film to develop his new persona.
+His first recorded match took place on January 31, 2020, where he lost to D. J. Hyde.
+During the COVID-19 pandemic, he moved out of his uncle's house and relocated to Los Angeles, where he worked odd jobs while also training at KnokX Pro Wrestling Academy until he was signed by WWE.